 Q. I have been getting achy knees and ankles after sitting at my desk all day in work.
 What could this be?

 When you have desk-based job, it's really important to move around a lot during the day.
 Knees and ankles don't like being kept still for long periods; they stiffen up easily, especially as we get older.
-Aim to move at least every 20 minutes when you are desk based.
-If you are someone who tends to get drawn into intensive work and forget about taking a break then try to build indirect triggers to break, like drinking lots of water that will require comfort breaks or printing to a printer that is a short walk away.
-Instead of emailing colleagues, walk over and talk to them.
+Aim to move at least every 20 minutes when you're desk based.
+If you're someone who tends to get drawn into intensive work and forget about taking a break, try to build in indirect triggers to break, like drinking lots of water that will require comfort breaks or printing to a printer that is a short walk away.
+Instead of emailing colleagues, walk over and talk to them, if you can.
+For more tips on how to stay active during the day, take a look at our article, Taking a break from your screen.

 Q. I have middle back pain, at either side of my spine.
 I have a feeling it may be posture related but what is the best thing to do to ease this?